2010 Antipolo local elections

 Local elections was held in Antipolo on May 10, 2010, within the Philippine general election.
 The voters elected candidates for the elective local posts in the city: the mayor, vice mayor, the two district congressmen, two provincial board members of Rizal, one for each district, and the sixteen councilors, eight in each of the city's districts.

 Background

+On January 6, 2009, almost a year after elections, then-Mayor Victor Sumulong died because of multiple organ failure due to diabetes.
+Vice Mayor Danilo "Nilo" Leyble immediately took place as acting mayor, with Second District Councilor Lorenzo Zapanta as acting vice mayor.

-Acting Mayor and former Vice Mayor Danilo Leyble sought for his first full term.
-He was challenged by former Mayor and incumbent Second District Representative Angelito "Lito" Gatlabayan, Silverio "Ver" Bulanon, Wilfredo "Willie" Garcia, and Edgardo "Ka Ed" Purawan.
+Acting Mayor Danilo "Nilo" Leyble ran as mayor, seeking first full term as mayor.
+He was challenged by former Mayor and incumbent Second District Representative Angelito Gatlabayan, Silverio "Ver" Bulanon, Wilfredo "Willie" Garcia, and Edgardo "Ed" Purawan.

-Acting Vice Mayor and former Second District Councilor Lorenzo Zapanta won't ran for re-election He ran as representative of Second District.
-Susan Garcia-Say ran for his place instead.
+Acting Vice Mayor Lorenzo Zapanta did not run for reelection.
+He ran as representative of Second District.
+Susana Garcia-Say ran for his place instead.
 Garcia was challenged by former First District Councilor Serafin "Apin" Alvaran, Basilio Mendoza, Maria Teresa "Tess" Trinidad, and Glicerio "Toto" Vallega.

-Incumbent First District Representative Roberto "Robbie" Puno sought for his second term.
+Incumbent First District Representative Roberto Puno sought for his second term.
 He was challenged by Ricardo "Carding" Dapat, Florante "Ante" Quizon, Primer "Prime" Pagunuran, and Salvador "Raldy" Abaño.